Welcome to Cheshire Lasers Blog.

 It takes a few months of consistent regular use to see any impact on your lines.
 You will probably experience some redness, dryness, and flakiness within the first month or two of use.

 A gentle retinol will cause less reaction but fewer results; stronger retinols will give better results but more reaction.
-This can be annoying, but you must tough it out for anti-ageing results.
+This can be annoying, but you must persevere for anti-ageing results.
 Stronger retinols are only available from clinics like Cheshire Lasers.
 You will be advised how to use the product, and support is provided to help you achieve results.

-Some people are very responsive to retinol, but others need high-strength products to achieve results.
+Some people are highly responsive to retinol, while others require high-strength products to achieve results.

-Because of the strength of these products, we can not sell these online, and they are only available in the clinic and a consultation with one of our Aestheticians.
+Due to the strength of these products, we cannot sell them online.
+They are only available in the clinic after a consultation with one of our Aestheticians.

 Antioxidants